Introduction

 -

-Drinks: Drink green tea regularly or add turmeric and cinnamon to your drinks.
+Beverages: Drink green tea regularly or add turmeric and cinnamon to your drinks.

-Antioxidants in skin care – How to use them correctly
+Antioxidants in skincare – how to use them correctly

 Tips for using antioxidants